rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     [2]+ 2977612 Stopped       vi foobar2.txt
     ```

     You should have at least 2 jobs listed in your output.
-The number in the 1st column of the output shows the job number - [1] and [2].
+The number in the 1st column of the output shows the job numbers - [1] and [2].

 8. Resume ==and bring to the foreground== the 1st `vi` session by typing: